Home care in the United States: Overview

 While there are differences in terms used in describing aspects of home care or home health care in the United States and other areas of the world, for the most part the descriptions are very similar.
-However, it is important to note that there may be cultural differences in home care due to different familial structures - multigenerational households, multiple households, same-sex parents and single-parent families can compose networks of culturally diverse individuals who require home care.
+However, there may be cultural differences in home care due to different familial structures; multigenerational households, multiple households, same-sex parents and single-parent families can compose networks of culturally diverse individuals who require home care.
 Decisions may be made by one dominant authority in the structure or through the collective community.

 Estimates for the U.S. indicate that most home care is informal, with families and friends providing a substantial amount of care.
 For formal care, the health care professionals most often involved are nurses followed by physical therapists and home care aides.
 Other health care providers include respiratory and occupational therapists, medical social workers and mental health workers.
 Home health care is generally paid for by Medicaid, Medicare, long term insurance, or paid with the patient's own resources.

 There is, however, a distinction made on a state-by-state basis according to how each state regulates the home care industry.
 In New York State, for example, "home health care" is used to describe medical services performed at home by a healthcare professional, whereas "home care" describes non-medical, private duty care.
 Other states do not make the same distinction, but the difference between the two must be accounted for when dealing with Medicare reimbursements.
 In most cases, when ordered by a physician, Medicare will pay for short-term medically necessary services provided in a home setting.
 A senior who requires only non-medical care, will NOT qualify for Medicare coverage of these services.